 What We Have Found

-New Zealand is continuing its high performance in science achievement at the middle schooling level, with the mean performance significantly higher than the international mean.
+New Zealand is continuing its comparatively high performance in science achievement at the middle schooling level with no significant change over the period 1994 to 2014.

 Science scores for Year 9 students.